subat0mik/Misconfiguration-Manager/attack-techniques/ELEVATE/ELEVATE-3/ELEVATE-3_description.md

     SMB       10.2.10.113  SEVENKINGDOMS/SCCM01$    FALSE        445
     ```
 ### Cleanup
-It is not possible to remotely delete device records or remove CCRs in the retry queue that are created by heartbeat DDRs without having `Full Administrator` privileges to SCCM.
+It is not possible to remotely delete device records or remove CCRs in the retry queue that are created by System Discovery generated DDRs without having `Full Administrator` privileges to SCCM.
 By default, the site will retry client push installation every 60 minutes for 7 days, and if a newly discovered device sits in the client push installation retry queue for more than 24 hours, an error message may be displayed in the console to administrators.

 With `Full Administrator` access to SCCM, artifacts can be removed from the site server and database through the ConfigMgr console or using SharpSCCM.